 The amount of defective work equipment compensation you can claim depends simply on the nature of the injury you suffer.

-How do you claim defective work equipment compensation?
+How do you claim compensation for injury from defective work equipment?

 In addition to your compensation you should be able to claim your work accident solicitor costs from your employer if you win your claim – your lawyer will explain how to do this.

-On this page you have seen when work equipment is considered defective and how your employer is responsible for paying compensation if that equipment causes you injury.
+In this article you have seen when work equipment is considered defective and how your employer is responsible for paying compensation if that equipment causes you injury.